matteo14c/HaploCoV/docs/source/genomic.rst

 To provide and example:

 | A 8782\_C|T 28144\_T|C
-|

 indicates that lineage A is defined by 2 genomic variants: ``8782\_C|T`` and ``28144\_T|C`` respectively.
-Novel/custom definition of lineages and/or groups can be specified simply by adding a definition line in the "linDefMut" file, or equivalent.
+Novel/custom definitions of lineages and/or groups can be specified simply by adding a definition line in the "linDefMut" file, or equivalent.

-For example, if HaploCoV identifies a novel variant/lineage for you and you want to track/assign/analyse that variant/lineage, all you have to do is add its "definition" line to "linDefMut".
+For example, if HaploCoV identifies a novel variant/lineage for you, and you want to track/assign/analyse that variant/lineage, all you have to do is add its "definition" line to "linDefMut".

-HaploCoV.pl (see --varfile option) can report/write files of lineage defining mutations, which can be easily concatenated with linDefMut or equivalent.
+HaploCoV.pl (see --varfile option) can report/write files of lineage defining mutations, which can be easily concatenated with linDefMut.
-For example if you have your additional interesting designations in a file called "novel.txt" you can add them by using the **cat** command in a unix environment.
-For example:
+For example if you have your additional interesting designations in a file called "novel.txt" you can add them by using the **cat** command in a unix environment:

 ::